dldevinc/ajax-views/README.md

 #### Multiple names

-You can have multiple names for same view:
+You can have multiple names for the same view:

 ```python
 from ajax_views.decorators import ajax_view